Please select a foundation from the dropdown menu to continue.

 Nearly all of the foundations presented on this site require online applications.

 Foundations requiring an online application will have an Apply now link, a Return to an application in progress link and an Online application help link in the Application and procedures section of the foundation detail page.
-Several foundations on the site still require hard copy proposals and will follow the process outlined on the foundation detail page or in the state-specific procedures.
+Several foundations on the site still require hard copy proposals and will follow the process outlined on the foundation detail page, or in the state-specific procedures.
 Unless otherwise stated, we do not accept applications via email or fax.

 The foundations serve a wide variety of social issues.
 Some foundations support many issues, while others are focused on a single issue.
 Please use the Find a foundation search feature on this site to identify each foundation's funding priorities.

 The majority of the foundations highlighted on the site have geographically limited giving areas and only 6 of the foundations have a national focus at this time.
-If you are a national organization serving local needs through a targeted program or state office, you may wish to discuss your funding needs with the U.S. Trust contact to find out the best way to proceed before submitting an application.
+If you are a national organization serving local needs through a targeted program or state office, you may wish to discuss your funding needs with the Private Bank contact to find out the best way to proceed before submitting an application.

 We currently list foundations that primarily serve the states of Arkansas, California, Connecticut, Georgia, Illinois, Kansas, Maine, Maryland, Massachusetts, Michigan, Missouri, New Hampshire, New Jersey, New York, Oklahoma, Oregon, Rhode Island, Texas, Virginia, Vermont and Washington.
-Additional foundations may be added to this site from time to time, so please check back periodically.

 You may access the history of each foundation by selecting the Grant history link on each foundation detail page.
 The link will bring you to an interactive U.S. map of the foundation’s grants displayed in the Foundation Center’s newest mapping platform Foundation Maps.